EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Consequences and decisions:*

-### F27 - near real-time access to sub-hourly OPERA Open Radar Data via a publish-subscribe message pattern
+### F27 - near real-time access to OPERA Open Radar Data via a publish-subscribe message pattern

-"As a data consumer of OPERA Open Radar Data, I want near real-time access to sub-hourly observations via a publish-subscribe message pattern.
+"As a data consumer of OPERA Open Radar Data, I want near real-time access to observations via a publish-subscribe message pattern.
 So, I can minimise the development of new applications and reduce the need to rely on domain specific delivery methods."

 *Priority:*
 - primary

 *Clarifications:*
 - Use the MQTT solution as used in E-soh.

 *Acceptance criteria:*

 *Consequences and decisions:*